Simplifies field service management for small to medium-sized businesses, but expensive for larger teams

 The overall aesthetic of Jobber is modern and clean, making the navigation experience pleasant and straightforward.
 The dashboard layout uses a neutral color palette and uncluttered design, enhancing the software’s accessibility.

 Though it took me some time to play around and set up employees, permissions, clients, and other basics, the overall learning curve was gentle for me.
+Jobber also offers a dark mode, which is a small but welcome addition for anyone spending long hours on their screens.

 In terms of accessibility, Jobber includes easy-to-navigate features, which is great for users with varying degrees of tech experience.
 Still, it doesn’t explicitly mention any specific accommodations for users with impaired vision, hearing, or mobility.
 Jobber could improve its software by ensuring all users can fully enjoy it.